Need help? Call: 888.810.RMED

 What exactly is a Part D formulary?

 Just when you thought Medicare couldn’t get any more confusing, you learn about the Part D formulary.
-So, what exactly is a formulary and why is it so important?
+So, what exactly is a formulary, and why is it so important?

 What is a drug formulary?